brunojppb/brunojppb.github.io/_posts/2021-03-01-retrying-api-calls-with-exponential-backoff.md

 /**
  * Wait for the given milliseconds
  * @param {number} milliseconds The given time to wait
- * @returns {Promise} A fulfiled promise after the given time has passed */ function waitFor(milliseconds) {
+ * @returns {Promise} A fulfilled promise after the given time has passed */ function waitFor(milliseconds) {
   return new Promise((resolve) => setTimeout(resolve, milliseconds));